kubernetes/kubernetes/docs/kubectl.md

       --context="": The name of the kubeconfig context to use --envvar=false: use the .kubeconfig from $KUBECONFIG
       --global=false: use the .kubeconfig from /home/username
-  -h, --help=false: help for config
+  -h, --help=false: help for use-context
       --insecure-skip-tls-verify=false: If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
       --kubeconfig="": use a particular .kubeconfig file
       --local=false: use the .kubeconfig in the current directory